laravel/docs/passport.md

 <a name="creating-a-password-grant-client"></a>
 ### Creating a Password Grant Client

 Before your application can issue tokens via the password grant, you will need to create a password grant client.
-You may do this using the `passport:client` Artisan command with the `--password` option. **If you have already run the `passport:install` command, you do not need to run this command:**
+You may do this using the `passport:client` Artisan command with the `--password` option.

 ```shell
 php artisan passport:client --password